Choosing the right ranch holiday: Guest ranch or working ranch?

 Activities:

 Ranch holidays are a great way to explore the breathtaking landscapes of the United States, as well as spending quality time with your four-legged friends.
-In most guest ranches you will find multiple horseback riding activities and even though cattle work might be part of some packages, it is not always what guest ranches focus on.
+Most guest ranches will offer quality riding.
+Cattle work might be part of some packages, but is generally more limited.
 Trail riding is the main riding activity, and it is always flexible: you can decide to go out on a short ride or enjoy a full-day ride.
 Some might offer something different - Bitterroot Ranch, located in a remote valley of Wyoming, is surrounded by the untouched Shoshone National Forest and is not like your usual US ranch.
 They offer overnight pack trips, special themed weeks (natural horsemanship, yoga & riding...), and experienced riders can even have a go at their cross-country course!

 In a nutshell...